return to Home page Authors, Contributors and Supporters

 ● The Encyclopedia of Cleveland History, editor John Grabowski PhD.

-We often benefit from the resources at the Jewish Archives at the Western Reserve Historical Society and the help and encouragement of Sean Martin PhD, Associate Curator for Jewish History, Ann Sindelar, the Reference Supervisor and Vicki Catozza and others at the reference desk.
+We often benefit from the resources at the Jewish Archives at the Western Reserve Historical Society and the help and encouragement of Sean Martin PhD, Associate Curator for Jewish History, Ann Sindelar and others at the reference desk.
 The archives would not be there without the vision of the late Judah Rubenstein and the financial support of the Gries and Rather families.

-John Grabowski PhD of CWRU and WRHS has been helpful in ways direct and indirect - the indirect help being the Encyclopedia of Cleveland History that he helped create years ago.
-It was a pioneering web history project and a much-used resource.
+John Grabowski PhD of CWRU and WRHS has helped in many ways.
+Through the Encyclopedia of Cleveland History that he helped create years ago and has long guided, all interested in Northeast Ohio history have benefitted.

 Bill Barrow, CSU's Special Collections Librarian, has been helpful in answering questions, growing the Cleveland Memory Project, bringing together web historians to share ideas, web publishing Alan Peskin's "This Tempting Freedom" and the Jeffrey Morris treasure "Haymarket to the Heights."

 Mike Baron, who loves history.
-Through his volunteer efforts leading Teaching Cleveland he does so much to bring history to students, school teachers and the public.
-As a friend and colleague, he gives me encouragement, helpful criticism and insight.
+Through his volunteer efforts leading Teaching Cleveland he has helped bring history to students, teachers and the public.
+He has given me encouragement and insight.

-Myra Shays, my twin sister, who has always been available for the final editing of pages.
-She can spot an extra comma or misused word all the way from Providence, RI.
+Myra Shays, my twin sister, who for years helped in the edits of tough pages.
+She can spot an misused word all the way from Providence, RI.